-This means you will have a bind spot in that student’s reading class.
+This means you will have a blind spot in that student’s reading class.
 Their reading teacher will have a blind spot in their student’s writing skills.

 What can be done about this impossible situation?
-A trade of course.
+Making a trade of course.

 Giving your data to the other teacher creates a good balance of a relationship.
 Even though this can be more work in the beginning for you.
 Once given, you can feel comfortable asking them for data in return.

 For example, I would share data on English students.
 They were in my self-contained special education English class.
 I gave this data to the special education math teacher.
 In return, he would provide me with helpful progress monitoring data on my students in his class.

 You may find that you are constantly sharing, and not getting anything back in return.
 When that happens it is completely healthy to establish a boundary for yourself.
 Stop sharing, so you don’t get sucked dry.

 4. Have your students create portfolios

 Do you know who has access to almost everything that your student does during the school day?
 Your student.

 This makes them uniquely qualified to collect artifacts of their learning.
 You can easily convert these into IEP tracking data points.

 Having the actual test that they completed in math not only shows you the number of correct they got.
 It may show you the work they did and where they are struggling.